-The Texas A&M University System recognizes the urgency to hold member institutions accountable for measuring results, quality and overall cost efficiency as they fulfill their mission.
-To this end, leaders of the institutions were challenged to bring forth solutions to meet A&M System accountability imperative.
-Institutional leaders worked with their staffs and faculty to produce various measures resulting in the creation of a systematic approach based on the uniqueness of each institution to maximize the potential for students to develop into the most educated and motivated citizenry in the world.
+The Texas A&M University System holds member institutions accountable for measuring results, quality and overall cost efficiency as they fulfill their missions.
+To this end, leaders of the institutions were challenged to bring solutions to meet the A&M System accountability imperative.
+Institutional leaders worked with their staff and faculty to produce measures resulting in the creation of a systematic approach based on the uniqueness of each institution to maximize the potential for students to develop into the most educated and motivated citizenry in the world.

-The A&M System shall make evident data reflective of measures of student success and cost.
-Each institution identified significant metrics pertinent to delivering on their unique mission most effectively and efficiently.
-Further, the A&M System will deliver a comprehensive view of all system universities with respect to common measures of effectiveness.
-Updates on these metrics will be presented on a consistent basis as soon as internal data is processed, using “real time data,” which allows us to make timely adjustments.
+The A&M System provides data reflective of student success and cost.
+Each institution identified metrics pertinent to delivering on their unique mission.
+Furthermore, the A&M System created a comprehensive view of all system universities with respect to common measures of effectiveness.
+Updates on these metrics are presented as soon as internal data is processed, using “real time data,” which allows institutions to make timely adjustments.

 Quality: Focus and commitment to timely graduation and a high value education

-The A&M System commits to remaining focused on quality as it facilitates, supports and incentivizes students to graduate in a timely manner.
-Therefore, it will measure learning outcomes across the system.
-All institutions came together to define each measure so the A&M System has a common set of outcomes to measure.
-The A&M System is committed to the identification and monitoring of common educational outcomes as a cumulative and necessary report card of student success in the world.
+The A&M System remains focused on quality as it facilitates, supports and incentivizes students to graduate in a timely manner.
+Therefore, the A&M System measures learning outcomes across the system.
+All institutions came together to define each measure providing the A&M System with a common set of outcomes.
+The A&M System is committed to the identification and monitoring of common educational outcomes as a cumulative and necessary report card of student success.